Precarious or Non-Standard Employment and Vulnerable Workers

-Canadian expert Leah Vosko’s book titled Precarious Employment uses the following definition: Precarious employment is shaped by employment status, form of employment, and dimensions such as income level and control over the labour process, as well as by social context and social location.
+Canadian expert, Leah Vosko’s book, titled Precarious Employment, uses the following definition: Precarious employment is shaped by employment status, form of employment, and dimensions such as income level and control over the labour process, as well as by social context and social location.

 Precarious employment affects many people, but certain groups of workers are cited as disproportionately affected, directly and negatively.
-The Law Commission of Ontario notes that women, racialized persons, immigrants, aboriginal persons, persons with disabilities, older adults, and youth are disproportionately represented in the category of vulnerable workers.
+The Law Commission of Ontario notes that women, racialized persons, immigrants, Indigenous persons, persons with disabilities, older adults, and youth are disproportionately represented in the category of vulnerable workers.

-In Alberta, for example, specific categories of workers such as those working in agriculture are explicitly excluded from labour legislation.
-This exclusion means that agricultural workers are not protected from reprisal if they refuse to perform dangerous work, or file a complaint about unsafe conditions.
+In Alberta, for example, specific categories of workers, such as those working in agriculture, are explicitly excluded from labour legislation.
+This exclusion means that agricultural workers are not protected from reprisal if they refuse to perform dangerous work or file a complaint about unsafe conditions.